What makes a customer want to come back for more?

 Within minutes, I received an email saying, “Hey Caroline, I am Alois, Founder of Friends+Me.
 I wanted to reach out to see if you need any help getting started.”

 Surprised, I replied, “Is this an automated email?” to which he answered, “Hi Caroline, yes, it is an automatic email but what’s important is the message, offer of help.
 Don’t hesitate to contact me in case you need any help.
 Have a wonderful day!”

-What great – and instant – customer service.
+What great – and instant – customer service (and personalised marketing).
 A thank you email needn’t be fancy; it just needs to be simple, warm and polite – see examples below!

 Reason 2: I’ve been working on a school questionnaire to send prospective parents accompanied by a thank you email from the Head.